-Use, Reuse and Recycling of Resources - Some maintenance actions may require soil, gravel or fill materials.
+18. Use, Reuse and Recycling of Resources - Some maintenance actions may require soil, gravel or fill materials.
+If INL borrow sources are used to supply the materials, the action must be coordinated through applicable INL staff.

-Work within areas Subject to Flooding - The potential for surface water flooding at the INL has been evaluated and portions of some ICP Core facilities are subject to flooding.
+19. Work within areas Subject to Flooding - The potential for surface water flooding at the INL has been evaluated and portions of some ICP Core facilities are subject to flooding.
 However, if a hypothetical flood event were to occur while performing maintenance actions, access to this site and operation of related equipment may be interrupted as a result of the 100-year overland flow runoff event.
 Planned activities could resume after flood-related interruption.

-The projects that will be included are not expected to impact or change the dimensions or flow characteristics of the 100-year floodplains of the Big Lost River, or of the RWMC or INTEC runoff areas.
+By definition, the projects included are routine maintenance only, and do not include expansion or increases in the sizes or elevations of road surfaces or road embankments or other structures that can influence flood flow characteristics.
+Therefore, projects that are considered to be and are included in the scope of this EC are not expected to impact or change the dimensions or flow characteristics of the 100-year floodplains of the Big Lost River, or of the RWMC or INTEC runoff areas.